Mirdif

 Mirdif (مردف) (sometimes referred to as Mirdiff due to differences in transliteration) is a residential area located in Dubai, United Arab Emirates.

-Like many areas of Dubai, Mirdif has a cosmopolitan population of approximately 37,000 representing a wide range of nationalities and consists mainly of villa developments, or single privately held villas.
+Mirdif has a population of approximately 37,000 and consists mainly of villa developments and or single privately held villas.

 Geography

 Mirdif borders Al Mizhar from the north and Al Warqaa from the south and is adjacent to the Rashidiya Metro station and Dubai International Airport.
 To the eastern part of Mirdif is the popular Al Mushrif Park.

-Culture

 Schools

-Mirdif has several nurseries and schools, with GCE, GCSE, IB and A level curriculum's:
+Mirdif has several nurseries and schools, with GCE, GCSE, IB, CP Career- Related program and A level curricula: